UniMath/agda-unimath/src/simplicial-type-theory/horizontal-composition-natural-transformations.lagda.md

 Given a
 [natural transformation](simplicial-type-theory.natural-transformations.md) `α`
-between functions `f g : A → B` and a natural transformation `β` of functions `f' g' : B → C`, we may
+between functions `f g : A → B` and a natural transformation `β` between functions `f' g' : B → C`, we may
 {{#concept "horizontally compose" Disambiguation="natural transformations of functions" Agda=horizontal-comp-natural-transformation▵}}
 them to obtain a natural transformation of functions `f' ∘ f ⇒▵ g' ∘ g`.
-The horizontal composite is constructed by "synchronously traversing `α` and `β`", defined on the underlying [simplicial arrows](simplicial-type-theory.arrows.md)
+The horizontal composite is constructed by "synchronously traversing `α` and `β`", defined on the underlying [arrows](simplicial-type-theory.arrows.md) as:
-as:

 ```text
   β □ α := (t ↦ x ↦ β t (α t x)).